KTXY: History

+In 1982, it would switch the format to Top 40/CHR as "Music 107", marking it one of two dominant CHR stations in the mid-Missouri area at the period, with the other being KCMQ.
+Its current name "Y107" was introduced in 1988.
+On October 5, 1992, its call letters were changed to KKFA, with a soft rock format called "The Cafe" for a short period before returning to the KTXY call letters.
 On October 11, 1993, the station returned to a Top 40 format as Y-107.
 After competitor KCMQ dropped its CHR format in 1994, KTXY became the only dominant CHR station for the mid-Missouri region.
 Since 2001, its main competitor is similarly formatted KOQL.